bluerainmango/HRtracker/README.md

   - Update employee's role or manager
   - Delete an employee, department, role
   - Check the total salaries of each department
+- Department and role's name should be unique.

+## 🛑 Limitation

+You can insert the multiple employees having a same full name but it's not recommended.
+This app's database is structured utilizing mostly names not unique key.
+So duplicated names may cause an error or unintended consequences when manipulating their data.

 ## 🌟 Demo